πŸ₯HealthUpdated March 2026

 Frequently Asked Questions

-What are the 2026 BMI categories for adults?
+What are the four primary BMI categories?